niilante/FFCK/docs/FAQ/FAQ.md

-## FFCK Project FAQ
+# FFCK Project FAQ

+## Which Referrer extensions do I need?

+A list of active maintained referer extension is avbl. over [here](https://gitlab.com/KevinRoebert/ClearUrls/wikis/Similar-Addons).
+However this is normally up to you, my suggestion is that you combine both Smart Referer and Neat URL because both working different from each another.

+* **Neat URL**: This extensions tries to remove various tracking parameters from the URL itself.
+For example it removes the UTM parameter `example.com/?utm_source=github` - Everyting after ? will be automatically removed because this could sent back to the origin server.
+* **Smart Referer**: Smart Referer basically omits the Referer header from HTTP(S) requests unless the request is to the same domain as the page you're already on.
+This means that the Referer header normally includes the address of the page you were on before navigating to the current page (_there are some exceptions_).
+This e.g. protects your from websites which trying to get your browsing habits (history).

+Both extensions are a bit different, SR aims to remove the Referer headers from HTTP(S) requests while Neat URL tries to remove the well-known tracking parameters from the URL you visit or clicked.

-### My Firefox update X broke something, is that because of your config?
+## My Firefox update X broke something, is that because of your config?

 No, but what you could do is to run [mozregression](https://blog.nightly.mozilla.org/2016/10/11/found-a-regression-in-firefox-give-us-details-with-mozregression/) which shows what exactly broke since you updated your Firefox.
-The output can be submitted to Mozilla, which helps developers to fix possuble problems in further builds.
+The output can be submitted to Mozilla, which helps developers to fix possible problems in further builds.

 ### Cookies in Private Mode (PBM) vs. "Delete cookies when Firefox closes"